BenoitBouillard/route-tiles/README.md

 This option can add an additional cost for each turnaround, and them limit them with an acceptable cost.

+/!\ The algorithm don't find the better route without turnaround (bug) /!\

 #### start and end position

 Start position is mandatory.
 End position is optional.